 As I’ve told you I want to blog a lot but sadly, running an Internet empire eats up most of the time during work hours.
 So the only time I’m left with is late evening hours.
 By the time, I am available for writing a post for my blog, it almost seems like a mechanical process for me.

 I have read many times that bloggers should stick to a routine and allocate some time towards writing a daily post.
 I think doing that takes the creativity away from you.
-Whether your blog is about travelling, photography, people, fashion or gadget, it tends to get boring when you follow a pattern.
+Whether your blog is about traveling, photography, people, fashion, or gadget, it tends to get boring when you follow a pattern.

 So how should you keep your blog alive and kicking?
 Here are some kick-ass blogging ideas that laugh at conventional blogging philosophy:

 They say you have to be a voracious reader to be a great blogger.
 That isn’t necessarily true.
 You only have to eat the cream and not the entire ice.
 Honestly, nobody has enough time to follow even tens of blogs although there are hundreds of them out on the Web.
 So it boils down to meeting the challenge of how you manage to read only those posts that offer the maximum value to you.

 I’ve been following the Twitter updates of some of my clients who read quite a few blogs regularly and share the posts that offer some value to them.
 This makes it easy for me as I only pick those that have a nice headline.
 This way I read only those posts that offer maximum value to my thought process.
 Believe me, it’s great food for thought if you want to blog naturally.
 But don’t forget to share them on Social Web.
 You should let others benefit from what you’ve found useful for you.